CANDYlaboratory/candylab.github.io/_pages/about.md

 <h1>News</h1><br>

 <strong>September 2025</strong><br>
+🦒🦒 Leo will join the lab as a research fellow, co-supervised by Prof. Chris Kuzawa from Harvard Evolutionary Biology!
+He is graduating from the Biomedical Engineering PhD program at Johns Hopkins.

+<strong>September 2025</strong><br>
 🦒🦒 Sara will join the lab as a research fellow, supported by an NIH T32 training grant!
 She is a clinical psychologist, with PhD training at University of Alabama at Birmingham and postdoctoral training at Medical University of South Carolina.

 <strong>August 2025</strong><br>